 This might sounds strange since you'd think a company who pays less than minimum wage is doing a better job than a company who only pays expenses.
 However, in practice they're admitting that they do think you should be paid for the work you're doing, and the law says this should be no less than the National Minimum Wage.

-That's not to say that if you're not paid anything at all you can't claim too!
+That's not to say that you can't claim even if you're not paid anything at all!
 However, the less-than-minimum-wage/more-than-expenses situation is a particularly convenient one to be in from a legal point of view.

 You can claim up to 6 years after your internship (5 years in Scotland) – call the Pay and Work Rights Helpline for (anonymous!) advice on 0800 917 2368.